Close

 Sim Hound Gloves

-Sparco Hypergrip
+Sparco Hypergrip Gloves

 Our next recommendation is the first real racing glove option on our list.
 Sparco is known to build motorsports gear, and this particular series is geared towards gamers.
 The Hypergrip range is designed keeping sim racers in mind and uses materials that offer maximum ventilation and grip.
-This makes the Hypergrip series an excellent prolonged use option.
+This makes the Hypergrip series an excellent prolonged-use option.
 The fingertips on the gloves are touch-sensitive and can even be pulled off if you want to use your bare fingertips for certain tasks.
 These gloves start at 35 USD.

 IMB Sim Wear

-One of most hardcore sim racing gear on the market, IMB screams sim racing from every angle.
+One of the most hardcore sim racing gear on the market, IMB screams sim racing from every angle.
 They have around half a dozen glove designs on sale, and each is a sophisticated work of art.
 They have full-length gloves as well as wrist-length ones depending on your preference.

 As far as racing gloves go, these are at the pinnacle of sim racing handwear.
 Furthermore, IMB also makes sim racing sleeves, socks and shoes.
 These are products you can look into in the future.
 The Sim Wear gloves start at 39 GBP (approx 52 USD) and go up to 49 GBP (approx 68 USD) in price.
 At the higher price points, you can even personalise the design of your gloves!